anishesg/revive/README.md

 # R E V I V E

+Update: 1st place award at HackPrinceton 2026 for the Hardware x AI track!

 **Distributed LLM inference across consumer devices.
 Phones, tablets, Raspberry Pis, and laptops form a swarm that thinks together.**

 REVIVE turns everyday devices into a collective AI system.
 No cloud.
 No GPUs.
 Just the devices in the room.